Enea Silvio Piccolomini (general): Campaign in the Balkans

 After the siege of Vienna (1683), emperor Leopold I mounted a series of campaigns against the Ottomans (see: Great Turkish War), to capture territories of the Balkans.

-During the Battle of Mohács (1687) Enea Silvio Piccolomini, now a lieutenant-general, with some of his cavalry regiments successfully counterattacked and stopped the attack of the numerically much superior Ottoman Sipahi cavalry, helping in saving the left-wing of the Habsburg army.
+During the Battle of Mohács (1687) Enea Silvio Piccolomini, now a lieutenant-general under the command of Charles V, proved victorious against the Ottoman cavalry.

 In 1689 one of the Austrian campaigns was led by Piccolomini.
-He led an army into Kosovo, where it was welcomed by Albanian Archbishop and Patriarch of Këlmendi, Pjetër Bogdani, and large numbers of Catholic and Muslim Albanians and Serbs, who joined the army.
-Piccolomini thus had over 20,000 Albanians and Serbs under his orders.
+He led an army into Kosovo, where it was welcomed by Catholic Archbishop Pjetër Bogdani.
+Piccolomini's army was largely made up of ethnic Albanians, amassing some 20,000 under his orders.

 He attempted to conquer the Ottoman territories of Kosovo, Bosnia and Macedonia.
 During the offensive, the city of Skopje, the present-day capital of the Republic of Macedonia, was plagued by epidemics of cholera.
 To prevent the outburst of the disease, or, by other accounts, to retaliate for the siege of Vienna, General Piccolomini ordered the city to be burned (see Fire of Skopje).
 He perished of the plague himself in Prizren on 9th of November 1689.
-He was buried in the main church of the city, in a ceremony conducted by the Archbishop of Skopje, Pjetër Bogdani.
-After Piccolominis death, leaderless, his army was defeated.
-Many of the Serbs and Albanian fled into exile, led by the Patriarch Arsenije III Crnojević.
+He was buried in the main church of the city, in a ceremony conducted by Bogdani, who was then Archbishop of Skopje.
+After Piccolomini's death, leaderless, his army was defeated.
+Many of the Serbs fled into exile, led by the Patriarch Arsenije III Crnojević.